kwalter94/kwalter94.github.io/_tabs/about.md

 Well, my name is Walter Kaunda if you don't already know.
 A social scientist by education (unfortunately) and a computer programmer by choice.
 I mostly program as a hobby, programming is an end in itself for me.
+Although, getting paid to do it is kind of nice, I definitely prefer that over kumangolubwalubwa at home ndekha.

 ## Professional Work Experience

-Following is simply a high level overview of where I have worked and what tools I was using.
+Following is a high level overview of where I have worked and what tools I was using.
 If you need details on what exactly I was doing you can always ask for my C.V.